 🤍 Recipe Highlights

-I have summarised everything that you will come to know and love (LOVE ❤) about the recipe in the points below:
+I have summarised everything that you will come to know and love (LOVE ❤) about these peanuts coated with sugar recipe in the points below:

 - Super quick!